markschlosseratbentley/vimrc/README.md

 Execute the following at the root of the source tree: `ctags -R -a tags .`

-You probably want to do this instead to exclude some unhelpful directories: `ctags -R --exclude=.git --exclude=node_modules .`
+The above command will generate tags for everything it encounters.
+You probably want to do something like this instead to exclude certain directories / file types: `ctags -R --exclude=.git --exclude=node_modules --exclude='*.js' --exclude='*.d.ts`

+A file named `tags` will be created at the root of your source tree. `vim` will consult this file to navigate when files are opened from this source tree.

 ### Using tags